Angrypuncake/MazeBuilderV1/README.md

 insertAndSetFirstWall(&head, 1, 535, 465, 100, 10);

 SELECTING & DELETING
-- To select a wall for deletion, click on the instance on the right instances list
-- Then click delete selected
-- To clear the screen, press delete all instances.
+- Select any of the instances listed on the right.
+It'll highlight the corresponding wall on the screen so you know what walls you are about to delete.
+- After selecting an instance and the corresponding wall is highlighted, click the 'Delete selected' button.

+- The code also supports Ctrl + Z undo for misplaced blocks.

+UPLOADING
 - If you want to upload your own walls to the editor, use the UPLOAD DATA BUTTON.
 This takes a txt file containing examples like:

 insertAndSetFirstWall(&head, 0, 625, 375, 10, 100);